rtr-ai/aia-rag/graph_network/README.md

 The size of the node represents the number of edges, or connections, it has with its neighboring nodes.

 #### Filter

+There are several ways to filter the results of the graph.
+You can filter by nodes, edges, and their properties (such as color, size, title, ID, etc.), as well as by property values.

+#### Physics

+Here, you can adjust various settings related to the visualization itself, allowing you to configure the level of interactivity for the network graph.